alphabetworkers/alphabetworkersunion.org/frontend/content/press/releases/2022-11-15-statement-on-recent-layoffs.en.md

 ---
-title: 'Statement on Recenet Layoffs in the Tech Industry'
+title: 'Statement on Recent Layoffs in the Tech Industry'
-linktitle: 'Statement on Recenet Layoffs in the Tech Industry'
+linktitle: 'Statement on Recent Layoffs in the Tech Industry'
-date: 2022-11-15T015:00:00-09:00
+date: 2022-11-15T15:00:00-08:00
 layout: textheavy
 description:
 ---